alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Words might consist of one consonant plus one vowel;
 just adding three vowels to a 12-consonant language would extend the number of words from 12 to 36.
-Words consisting of consonant + vowel + consonant would increase the number of possibilities to 432.

 But there is some evidence supporting the late appearance of vowels.
 García Calvo makes the argument that prehistoric Indo-European